Born 23th May 1876 in Ilkeston, Derbyshire.

 Age 24, married, and working as a railway platelayer, living on Palin Row, Radcliffe on Trent with wife Ciss 23, daughters Lily 3 and one year old Mary Ellen.

-Living on Bingham Road, Radcliffe with wife Ciss, daughter Lily 13, Henry David 10, George Herbert 8, Francis Walter 6, all at school, and daughter Ethel 2.
-Herbert was a miller’s drayman.
+Age 34, a miller’s drayman, living on Bingham Road, Radcliffe with wife Ciss, and children Lily 13, Henry David 10, George Herbert 8, Francis Walter 6, all at school, and Ethel 2.

 Rank: Private 2